bangcorrupt/freetribe/README.md

 The CPU kernel initialises the hardware, processes communication with the outside world and controls the Blackfin DSP via a serial command interface.

-- **MIDI service**
+#### MIDI Service

 - Serial MIDI input and output via TRS port.
 - Register callbacks for each type of message received.
 - Send simple messages such as note and CC.

-- **Display service**
+#### Display Service

 - Set or clear a pixel anywhere in the vast 128x64 dot-matrix.
 - Control backlight RGB (binary).

-- **Panel service**
+#### Panel Service

 - Register callbacks for all of the panel controls.
 - Set and toggle LEDs, with brightness control for those with support.

-- **System service**
+#### System service

 - Aggregates useful things like print and timing.

-- **DSP service**
+#### DSP Service

 - Send commands to the Blackfin DSP and receive feedback.

 ### DSP Kernel